ninjablocks/433Utils/README.md

 It consists of two main sections- Arduino sketches and Raspberry Pi command line utilities.
 You'll find those in appropriately named folders.

+Despite the name, 433Utils also works with 315MHz transmit and receive modules (tested).

 ## Requirements

 1. An Arduino (two is ideal)